 Where can I request an embedded tutor for my class?

 The information to request an embedded tutor is here.

 Do you have a statement I can insert into my syllabus to let my students know about the resources the Writing Center can provide?

 You can include the Writing Center’s mission statement.
-However, you may find it more useful to include a link to the Academic Success Center, and instructions on accessing SSC.
+However, you may find it more useful to include a link to the Center for Academic Success and Accessibility Services, and instructions on accessing SSC.
 Even more useful would be a short demonstration on how to make an appointment through SSC.

 I want to write more, but I’m struggling to balance my creative activity with my other University requirements.
 Do you have any suggestions?

 You are not alone!
 Just recognizing that you are not alone in making our lives fit can help.
 We welcome you to meet with others who are also working towards similar goals.
 Stop by the Sit Down and Write!, participate in some of the Office of Faculty Development’s events, or join some of the online groups to support academic writers.

 I still have questions about Writing at Southern.
 Who can I talk to?